-The regime of protection, rest, ice, compression, and elevation is a simple and effective method of early treatment, particularly when swelling is present.
+The regime of protection, rest, ice, and elevation is a simple and effective method of early treatment, particularly when swelling is present.

-- Protection this may include a brace or splint, tubular bandage, or a sling - Relative rest rest the affected area for the first few days, avoiding excessive activity, using any of the above supports you have been given - Ice this is effective in reducing pain, inflammation, and swelling.
-Do not use if the area is numb, you have weeping or bleeding wounds, you are diabetic, or you have problems with your circulation.
+- Protection this may include a brace or splint, tubular bandage or a sling - Relative rest rest the affected area for the first few days, avoiding excessive activity, using any of the above supports you have been given.